Anger, grief for family members of 13 U.S. troops killed in Afghanistan | Entertainment

 Anger, grief for family members of 13 U.S. troops killed in Afghanistan

-The accompanying photo appeared to show him alongside two other troops in uniform holding weapons.
-The father of Lance Corporal Jared Schmitz, 20, another Marine killed in the bombing, called into a local radio station in Missouri on Friday and tearfully recalled his son's passion for military service.
+He loved his country and wanted to make a difference."
+COOL OLDER BROTHER Navy medic Max Soviak's sister Marilyn described him as only a sibling could.
+"My beautiful, intelligent, beat-to-the-sound of his own drum, annoying, charming baby brother was killed yesterday helping to save lives," she wrote on Instagram Soviak's death was confirmed on Twitter by U.S. Senator Rob Portman of Ohio, the medic's home state.
+Pictures on Max Soviak's Instagram page show him laughing on the beach, rock-climbing, skiing and posing with two young children.

 Steve Nikoui had been glued to TV reports on Thursday, desperate for hints his son, Lance Corporal Kareem Nikoui, survived the deadly airport suicide bombing in Afghanistan when three Marines arrived at his door with the worst news possible.
 The 20-year-old Marine, who the previous day had sent home a video of himself giving candy to Afghan children, was among 13 U.S. service members killed in the bombing.
-Others included an expectant father from Wyoming and a medic from Ohio.
+Others included an expectant father from Wyoming, the son of a California police officer and a medic from Ohio.

 "He was born the same year it started, and ended his life with the end of this war," Nikoui said from his home in Norco, California, referring to the 2001 start of U.S. military operations in Afghanistan.
 The U.S. Defense Department has not formally announced the names of the service members killed in the attack at Kabul airport, but details of their lives began to emerge on Friday as family and friends were notified.